aditjain125/NCAA-Injury-Prognosis/README.md

 **Important Note:** Subject 1 was permanently injured after the 29th training session.
 Thus, training session 29 is taken to be the subject's "injured" state, while training session 1 is the subject's "healthy" state.

 # Data Cleaning and Preprocessing
 The large magnitude and rawness of the dataset made preprocessing steps necessary.
 The first step I took was to plot the Fast Fourier Transform of the data to gauage signal quality.
-Below is a sample of a FFT plot from one of the 29 training sessions.

-**Insert Old Plot here**

 From the literature, we know that traditional running frequency is at 2-3Hz as well as some higher frequencies for the anterior-posterior and medial-lateral axes.
 Thus, I chose to filter out signal >10Hz as this was likely noise from electrical systems and the data collection environment.
-The resulting plot looked like this:

-**Insert New Plot Here**

 It is important to note that the nature of this model type makes it possible to be conservative with the cutoff frequency.
 As outlined in following steps, we will not explicitly be using the signal peaks or features to engineer features for classification.
 Therefore, it serves us well to keep as much of the signal as possible while eliminating as much noise as possible.